bbtfr/evil-proxy/README.md

-# Evil::Proxy
+# EvilProxy

-A ruby http proxy to do EVIL things.
+A ruby http proxy to do :imp: things.

 ## Installation